USER-TOURNE/TOURNE-TABLE/README.md

 **Shape** - Which of the 8 styles above to draw.

 **Orientation** - *Horizontal* = a row of bars growing up and down. *Vertical* = a column growing left and right.
-> The Oscilloscope shape doesn't follow this - its trace always runs left-to-right and ignores Anchor too.
-Setting Orientation to Vertical squeezes it into a narrow strip instead of rotating it.
-Its width is still governed by Bar Count × Bar Width even though it has no bars, so if you're using it, expect to size it through those two settings rather than Bar Max Size.
+> The Oscilloscope follows Orientation as of v0.8.1 - in Vertical it's the horizontal layout rotated 90° clockwise, sweeping top to bottom.
+It still ignores Anchor.
+Its extent along the sweep axis is governed by Bar Count × Bar Width even though it has no bars, so if you're using it, expect to size it through those two settings rather than Bar Max Size.

 **Bar Count** - How many bars.
 More = finer detail, wider visualizer.
 Range **1–2048** (enough to span a 4K or ultrawide screen).